dracolim/IS442-Quantum/README.md

 ## Admin
-### Homepage
+### Homepage (Pending Workflows Page)
 <code>Admin_home.html</code>
 * This is the Admin's homepage
-* It displays all the pending workflows (workflow with status: IN PROGRESS) that requires the Admins to validate the form after Vendors have submitted the form
+* It displays all the pending workflows (workflow with status: IN PROGRESS) that requires the Admins to validate the form after Vendor's submission
 * Admins can click on the table row to go to the respective pending workflows page <code>Admin_individual_pendingwf.html</code> <br>
 <img width="500" alt="Screenshot 2023-03-27 at 3 04 45 PM" src="https://user-images.githubusercontent.com/85498185/227865390-993ffda1-6b2f-48ba-b5a1-fad8544872fd.png">

-### Select individual pending workflow & Validate the forms
+### Select individual pending workflow , Validate and Submit Forms
 <ins>Steps to select individual workflow<ins> <br>
 1. From <code>Admin_home.html</code>, Admins can click on the table row
 2. After selecting, it will bring the Admins to <code>Admin_individual_pendingwf.html</code> where it will display all the forms that belong to that pending workflow <br>